 How to Fix Blue Lagoon Hair

-The Blue Lagoon in Iceland is a one-of-a-kind place ~ & it’s one of the most popular tourist attractions in the country!
-Though it’s expensive compared to other nature baths, it’s still an “Iceland Must” because: there’s no place like it.
-The only problem is: if you plan to get your hair wet….you need to know how to fix Blue Lagoon hair!
-Unless you like having horse hair….
+The Blue Lagoon in Iceland is a one-of-a-kind place ~ & it’s one of the most popular tourist destinations in the entire country!
+Though it’s expensive when compared to other hot water springs, it’s still an “Iceland Must” because….quite simply: there’s no place like it in the world.
+It’s larger & more magnificent than any other outdoor baths we came across in Iceland, & I liked it so much ~ I went twice.
+The only problem is, if you plan to get your hair wet….you need to know “How to Fix Blue Lagoon Hair!”

 How to Fix Blue Lagoon Hair, Iceland Travel, Girl WHo Travels the World

 Want to dunk your hair in waterfalls like this?!
-If yes, then keep reading & find out how to save your hair!
+If yes, keep reading & find out how to save your hair!

 Find Out How to Fix Blue Lagoon Hair…